WA Stamp Duty Calculator

 |---|---|---|---|

-Estimates use RevenueWA 2025–26 transfer duty rates.
+Estimates use RevenueWA 2026–27 transfer duty rates (FHB thresholds raised for transactions from 7 May 2026).
 Always confirm the exact figure with your solicitor or conveyancer before settlement — these calculations do not account for off-the-plan concessions, pensioner concessions, or other state-specific reliefs that may apply to your situation.

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
 Each state has different rates, thresholds, and concessions — Western Australia applies a 7% foreign buyer surcharge.